 A Quick History of Fashion Modeling

 Until the late 1800s, “modeling” was primarily a term (from the Middle French word modelle) used to describe people posing for a portrait.
 Upon the invention of the camera, people would pose for more than painted portraits, and soon, ads featuring pictures of men and women were added to newspapers.
+Since that time, the industry has grown to the point where there are schools that teach the skills that a model needs to find the best jobs.

 Before this, Charles Frederick Worth, who is considered by most to be the “father of haute couture,” had his wife model his designs in the early 1850s.
 Until then, mannequins were used to “model” clothing.
 Worth’s wife, Marie Augustine Vernet, was his “live mannequin,” and is considered the first-ever fashion model.
 Not only was Worth the first designer to use live models, but he was also the first designer to sew his label onto clothing.